fangtian-zhong/fangtian-zhong.github.io/teaching/csci112-spring-2025/classwork/classwork3.md

 ---

 ## Logistics
-* Due: Wednesday, January 22nd AoE (Tuesday 6am Bozeman time).
+* Due: Wednesday, January 22nd AoE (Thursday 6am Bozeman time).
 * Submission instructions: make sure that the required file (`hello_world.c`) is in your `csci112_spring2025/classwork/week2/wed/` directory.
 * Deadline reminder: after the deadline passes, you cannot earn any points for